-The purpose of this course is to educate and encourage the development of globally competent citizens and leaders.
+The purpose of this course is to educate and encourage the development of globally competent and active citizens and leaders who will be able to contribute to improving social issues.
 The course is designed to provide students with the knowledge, skills, and attitudes to be engaged, responsible, and effective members of a globally interdependent society.
-Most importantly, students will be asked to think deeply about their world (including its future, current issues, its impact on their local area, and our personal responsibility as global citizens).
-This course will have a service learning component.
+Students will reflect on their role as an active citizen in a democracy while exploring how social, racial, political, geographical, and other factors influence current and future challenges a community needs to address.
+This course will have a community engaged learning component.

 - Adopt global perspectives in examining the critical issues currently facing our world.

-- Gain skills that will enable them to obtain and evaluate information about global issues and to take action to address these issues.
+- Evaluate information about global issues and ways to take action to address these issues.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.